 Sandrine has several years of experience in teaching Piano and Voice students of all ages, and her lessons focus on helping each of her students develop their own voice and individual style while having fun.
 She is patient and understanding of each of her students needs and her goal for her students is to develop the proper techniques to develop self-confidence, stage presence and a love and appreciation of music.

-Sandrine teaches on Tuesdays in Beaconsfield and Wednesdays & Sundays in Pointe-Claire.
+Sandrine teaches in Beaconsfield and Pointe-Claire.

-Simone teaches on Mondays in Cote Saint-Luc & Tuesdays online.
+Simone teaches on Mondays and Tuesdays.

 Tyler is a singer, pianist, and coach originally hailing from a small town in Tennessee.
 He has worked as a piano and voice teacher for over a decade, working with students from a myriad of different backgrounds, ages, and musical tastes.
 He is also a seasoned performer, who has performed with the Franklin Light Opera and a number of other companies around the Nashville area.
 In addition to performing, he is also established as a coach and collaborative pianist, recently finishing contracts at the Roxy Regional Theatre and Austin Peay State University, both in Clarksville, TN.